Glossary

 Admission body

-An admission body is an employer that chooses to participate in the scheme under an admission agreement.
+An employer that chooses to participate in the scheme under an admission agreement.
 These tend to be employers such as charities and contractors.

 Assumed pensionable pay

-This provides a notional pensionable pay figure to make sure your pension isn't affected by any reduction in pensionable pay due to a period of sickness or injury on reduced contractual pay or no pay, or relevant child related leave or reserve forces service leave.
-The assumed pensionable pay is worked out as the average of the pensionable pay you received for the twelve weeks (or three months if monthly paid) before the period of reduced pay or no pay for sickness or injury or before the start of the relevant child related leave or reserve forces service leave.
-This figure is then grossed up to an annual figure and then divided by the period of time you were on reduced pay or no pay for sickness or injury or on relevant child related leave or reserve forces service leave.
+The assumed pensionable pay is worked out as the average of the pensionable pay you received for the twelve weeks (or three months if paid monthly) before the period of reduced pay or no pay.
+This figure is then grossed up to an annual amount and then divided by the period of time you were on reduced pay/no pay for sickness or injury, relevant child related leave, or reserve forces service leave.

 Automatic enrolment date